 The Perfect Birth Myth

-I’m currently working on my 2nd book, The Perfect Birth Myth.
+I’m currently working on my second book, The Perfect Birth Myth.
 This one will delve into the way we as a country look at/plan for/talk about birth.
-To learn more about this book (and perhaps get involved!), check out this piece I wrote for the Huffington Post.
+To learn more about this book (and to perhaps get involved!), check out this piece I wrote for the Huffington Post.